iOS, Android, Web

 Many people don’t know how to use the radius location picker:

-Some people don’t they know can filter by locations
+Some people don’t know they can filter by locations

 Not only getting insights from Customer Voice, but I also dived into some user researches that other colleagues did in the Philippines to get a deeper understanding